top of page

 JC Headshot 2.png

-Jessica Clark, B.A
+Jessica Clark, M.A

 If you’re juggling stress from school, work, relationships, or simply trying to figure out your next step, let’s work together to find clarity and confidence.
 My goal is to create a supportive space where you feel heard, understood, and prioritized so you can feel like the best version of yourself.